 My mom always reminds me that skincare does not stop at just the face.
 But some parts of the body are harder to reach than others.
 My back, for example, is a constant worry of mine.
 I remember growing up hearing about the horrors of bacne and fearing being some child ridiculed at the pool.
 I work out quite a bit and sweat from tight gym clothes often leads to breakouts or irritation.

 Thankfully, there is a beauty fix for those of you who are as vain as I, and I decide to conquer this trivial insecurity of mine by scheduling a Back-Treatment Facial at Mireille’s Studio.
 Mireille Hamon spent 20 years working at the Oprah Winfrey show as a makeup artist until she decided to open her own salon.
-I didn’t know what to expect as I laid down for this 45-minute treatment ($90).
+I did not know what to expect as I laid down for this 45-minute treatment ($90).

 I let my esthetician Meredith Stanley know that I have a very intensive skincare routine but often forget to moisturize and exfoliate my back.
 Stanley says that this treatment exfoliates your back to remove dead skin and buff away any dull debris with a body scrub that consists of pulverized olive, fig and date seeds (a lot of brides will come in before their wedding day as their backs are often exposed).
 After steaming my back, she applied a series of clay masks to remove any excess oil and impurities.

 “The back is stronger than the face,” Stanley says as she moves onto the extractions, which are painless.
 After a short massage and a hot towel application my back is smoother than ever before.